tomooda/ViennaTalk/docs/index.md

 What's new in the latest release
 ---

+* Codename Firenze has been released.
+(May 19, 2023)
+  - migration to Pharo 11

 * Codename Graz has been released.
 (May 5, 2022)
   - migration to Pharo 10
   - IM supports by default